nlsaw/Automated_ELK_Deployment/README.md

 SSH into the control node and follow the steps below:
 - Copy the *playbook.yml files to /etc/ansible/roles and *-config.yml files into /etc/ansible/files
 - Update the /etc/ansible/host file to include correct IP configurations for your network.
 Update the /etc/ansible/ansible.cfg file to include correct usernames for your devices.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to kibana using your browser to check that the installation worked as expected.
+> https://[elk ip address]:5601/app/kibana

 ### TROUBLESHOOTING/FAQ
 - _Which file is the playbook?
 Where do you copy it?_